GoogleCloudPlatform/nodejs-docs-samples/appengine/README.md

 # Google App Engine Node.js Samples

-These are samples for using Node.js on Google App Engine Managed VMs.
+These are samples for using Node.js on Google App Engine Flexible Environment.
 These samples are referenced from the [docs](https://cloud.google.com/appengine/docs).

 See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform)